TRSandJS/Preloader/README.md

 # Preloader
-preloader before loading any page
+preloader before loading any page (using JavaScript, css3 and HTML5)